ovrdc/tileserver/README.md

 ovrdc-tileserver
 ==============

 This is fork of Tobin Bradley's mbtiles-server - see below for his description.

-These results are from the smallest Digital Ocean droplet requesting one pbf file from an mbtiles file.
+These results using ```loadtest`` are from the smallest Digital Ocean droplet requesting one pbf file from an mbtiles file, proxied with NGINX.
 An average map takes around 30-70 requests to render.

 ```
  INFO Max time (s):        10